ricklamers/blog/content/posts/plymouth-nvidia-580-debian-13.md

 Getting Plymouth to work with NVIDIA on modern Linux requires understanding the interplay between EFI framebuffers, kernel DRM subsystems, and the boot sequence timing.
 The key insights are:

-1. NVIDIA 580+ has better DRM/fbdev support than 550.x
+1. **NVIDIA 580+ has better DRM/fbdev support than 550.x**—the `nv_drm_revoke_modeset_permission` bug is fixed
-2. XanMod packages don't work on Debian due to conftest/header incompatibilities
+2. **XanMod packages don't work on Debian** due to conftest/header incompatibilities
-3. The official `.run` installer's conftest handles arbitrary kernel configurations
+3. **The official `.run` installer** handles arbitrary kernel configurations correctly
-4. Modules must load in initramfs, before Plymouth, to avoid framebuffer transitions
+4. **`nvidia-drm.fbdev=1` is the critical parameter**—it's responsible for ~90% of the fix
-5. TTY installation is a leap of faith—log your output!
+5. **Use Debian's standard initramfs-tools**—just add modules to `/etc/initramfs-tools/modules`, no custom copy scripts needed

-The solution is robust but requires manual initramfs configuration that won't survive kernel updates without a proper hook infrastructure—which is exactly what we've built here.
+The solution survives kernel updates as long as the NVIDIA DKMS modules rebuild successfully.